 Q. Does the GSI Corti automatically start testing when the probe seal is obtained?

-A. Yes, after the probe is placed in the ear canal and the “Test” button is pressed, the unit automatically runs through a series of self-checks to ensure that a seal is obtained and the noise floor is low, and conducts an in-the-ear signal calibration test.
+A. Yes, after the probe is placed in the ear canal and the test is started, the OAE screener runs through a series of self-checks to ensure that a seal is obtained and the noise floor is low, and conducts an in-the-ear signal calibration test.
 This process happens very quickly and often takes less than a second.
 The test will then begin automatically.

 Q. What does a “Pass” or “Refer” indicate on the Corti?